Illuminoxx/Illuminoxx/README.md

 ⚙️ Currently deployed a dual-model FinBERT + Random Forest pipeline for stock movement prediction on HuggingFace Spaces.

-📝 A regular competitive programmer at leetcode  & codeforces
+📝 A regular competitive programmer at leetcode

 🔧 Flask/Node.js backend dev, and ML practitioner with hands-on deployment experience.